caph1993/pyrandr-bt/readme.md

 This script lets you modify the software brightness and [temperature](https://en.wikipedia.org/wiki/Color_temperature) manually from the command line.
 You can assign it to a global hotkey for ease of access.

-For the hardware brightness, also called backlight, check out `xbacklight`.
+For the hardware brightness, also called backlight, check out `brightnessctl`.

 ## Why?